Orischn/AP1_ex_3/README.md

 We created IO systems that inherit from the DefaultIO to communicate between client and server side.

-We used FileIO to write and read from files, SocketIO to transfer data between client and server side using sockets (and StandardIO - relevant?)
+We used FileIO to write and read from files, SocketIO to transfer data between client and server sides using sockets.
-<<<>>>

 Then, we created the CLI, that manages the communication between the client(s) to the server.